-1.5 THE 10-BOARD RULE - AVOID STRESS AND GAPS
+1.5 THE 10-BOARD RULE

-In order to minimize stress or gaps in the floor due to fluctuations in the climatic conditions within the building, floorboards must be laid according to a 10-board rule.
+In order to minimize stress or gaps in the floor due to fluctuations in the climatic conditions within the building, floor boards must be laid according to a 10-board rule.

-This indicates the measurement across 10 floorboards when laid and should be checked continuously during the installation and afterwards, see Fig. 2.
+This indicates the measurement across 10 boards when laid and should be checked continuously during the installation and afterwards, see Fig. 3.

-To keep the 10-board measurement (10 BM), it is recommended to use Junckers temporary spacers during installation of the floor.
-Spacers are delivered in a range of sizes to suit the expected relative humidity of the room.
+To keep the 10-board measurement (10 BM), it is recommended to use spacers during installing of the floor.
+Spacers are delivered in a range of sizes fitting the expected relative humidity of the room.

-The 10-board measurement is chosen on the basis of the expected maximum relative humidity in the building when in use throughout the year, see fig. 3
+The 10-board measurement is chosen on the basis of the expected maximum relative humidity in the building when in use throughout the year, see fig. 4

-The graph in fig. 3 illustrates the 10-board rule in relation to the relative air humidity for 129 mm wide floorboards.
+The figure illustrates the 10-board rule in relation to the relative air humidity for 129 mm boards.
 E.g. an expected relative humidity of max.
 65 % RH will normally require a 10-board measurement of approx. 1294 mm.

-The outer limits of the 10-board measurement, which also depend on the floor size, are marked with dotted lines.
+The outer bords of the 10-board rule, which also depend on the floor size, are marked with dotted lines.

-The size of the floor, as well as it's location, i.e. ground floor or floor horizontal division, may also have influence on the choice of the 10-board measurement.
+The size of the floor, as well as it's placing, i.e. ground floor or floor division, may also have influence on the choice of the 10-board measurement.

-For further information please contact Junckers technical service department.
+Please contact Junckers technical service department for advice.